simpleinjector/Documentation/source/lifetimes.rst

 Developing a Custom Lifestyle
 =============================

-The lifestyles supplied by the framework should be sufficient for most scenarios, but in rare circumstances defining a custom lifestyle might be useful.
+The lifestyles supplied by Simple Injector should be sufficient for most scenarios, but in rare circumstances defining a custom lifestyle might be useful.
 This can be done by creating a class that inherits from `Lifestyle <https://simpleinjector.org/ReferenceLibrary/?topic=html/T_SimpleInjector_Lifestyle.htm>`_ and let it return `Custom Registration <https://simpleinjector.org/ReferenceLibrary/?topic=html/T_SimpleInjector_Registration.htm>`_ instances.
 This however is a lot of work, and a shortcut is available in the form of the `Lifestyle.CreateCustom <https://simpleinjector.org/ReferenceLibrary/?topic=html/M_SimpleInjector_Lifestyle_CreateCustom.htm>`_.

 A custom lifestyle can be created by calling the **Lifestyle.CreateCustom** factory method.
 This method takes two arguments: the name of the lifestyle to create (used mainly for display in the :doc:`Diagnostic Services <diagnostics>`) and a `CreateLifestyleApplier <https://simpleinjector.org/ReferenceLibrary/?topic=html/T_SimpleInjector_CreateLifestyleApplier.htm>`_ delegate: